 T: 01689 863486

 Darent Wood Road

 T: 01322 428100

-The Urgent Care Centre is located in A Block.
+The Urgent Care Centre is located on the Ground Floor, B Block.

 We are open 24 hours a day, 365 days a year.